Skip to content

 What is vertical-down (downhill) welding?

-Downhill welding can weld thin metals because less heat goes into them.
+Downhill can weld thin metals because less heat goes into them.
 This is done in four ways:

-3. You weld with stringer beads that deposit less weld metal, thus less heat.
+- You weld with stringer beads that deposit less weld metal, thus less heat.

-4. The portion of the heat travels upwards and away from the traveling direction.
+- A portion of the heat travels upwards and away from the traveling direction.
 As a result, they don’t concentrate in one direction.

-You can weld downhill thicker metals, especially if you have an open root or if you use a process with a strong arc.
+You can weld downhill thicker metals, if you have an open root or if you use a process with a strong arc.
 For example, stick welding with 6010 or 6011 rods.

-Other advantages of downhill welding are:
+Other advantages of downhill are:

-• Superficial penetration, low heat input, and low metal dilution are beneficial when you weld hard-to-weld metals vertically.
+- Superficial penetration, low heat input, and low metal dilution are beneficial when you weld hard-to-weld metals vertically.
 For example, stainless steel or cast iron.

-• The fast traveling speed allows thicker electrodes and higher amperage to fill the joint faster.
+- The fast traveling speed allows thicker electrodes and higher amperage to fill the joint faster.

-The main disadvantage of downhill welding is severe lack of fusion.
-If the puddle overruns the arc, it will act as a barrier, and the metals will not melt properly to fill with weld metal (fusion).
+- If the puddle overruns the arc, it will act as a barrier.
+The metals will not melt properly to mix (fuse) with the weld metal.
 This can affect the entire bead, resulting in a joint that can fail with minimal effort.

-Lack of fusion can also happen if you travel too fast because the arc doesn’t have enough time to melt the metals properly.
+- Lack of fusion can also happen if you travel too fast because the arc doesn’t have enough time to melt the metals properly.

-One more factor that causes lack of fusion is the presence of coatings because they act as a barrier.
+- One more factor that causes lack of fusion is the presence of coatings because they act as a barrier.

-Another disadvantage of downhill welding is that you need a symmetrical joint with a precise fit-up.
+Another disadvantage of downhill is that you need a symmetrical joint with a precise fit-up.
 That’s because fast traveling speeds don’t allow wide electrode manipulation to correct a poor fit-up.

-Finally, for the same reasons that you get lack of fusion, and if your welding process creates slag, you will also have slag inclusions in and around the bead.
+Finally, for the same reasons that you get lack of fusion, and if your process creates slag, you will also have slag inclusions in and around the bead.

 Now let’s see what bead types and weave patterns you can use.

-Welding beads and patterns for vertical welds
+Beads and patterns for vertical welds

-Stringers are considered stronger in many ways, and often they are the only permitted way for critical welds done under a welding code.
+Stringers are considered stronger in many ways, and often are the only permitted way for critical welds done under a welding code.

-• Make the puddle easier to control.
+- Make the puddle easier to control.

-• Fill the joint with fewer passes.
+- Fill the joint with fewer passes.

-• Leave a good-looking flat surface.
+- Leave a good-looking flat surface.

 When weaving, you move the arc side-to-side across the joint and focus it on the cold edges of the previous pass for one second or two.
 You must pause long enough to:

-• Melt the sides, to prevent lack of fusion.
+- Melt the sides, to prevent lack of fusion.

-• Fill the craters to avoid undercut.
+- Fill the craters to avoid undercut.

-Each welding process favors different weaving patterns for uphill welding, but the most popular is the “Z” weave.
+Each process favors different weaving patterns for uphill welding, but the most popular is the “Z” weave.

 The “Z” weave creates a wide shelf to support the puddle, fills large joints with a few passes, and prevents concave surfaces.
 The maximum weaving width should be 3/4″ (19 mm).
 After that, the temperature differences between each side can get too high.

-Furthermore, to avoid too much heat buildup up in the metals, you can pause between each pass to lets them cool down.
+Furthermore, to avoid too much heat buildup in the metals, you can pause between each pass to lets them cool down.

 When you weld vertical-down, you don’t use weaving.
 You pass stringer beads with or without a short side-to-side motion to control the speed and make the bead flatter.
 This way, you can travel fast enough to keep the puddle behind the arc.

-Next, we’ll see how the basic settings for uphill and downhill welding compare between each other and the flat position.
+Next, we’ll see how the basic settings for uphill and downhill compare between each other and the flat position.

 What amperage do you use for vertical welding?